KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 This definition given by Wikipedia is a pretty good summary of what the Lange Model is, although I'd like to add that profits made under this system are divided socially.

-Definetly read the Wikipedia before advancing, and if you want more information then read "On the Economic Theory of Socialism" by Oskar Lange.
+Definetly read the Wikipedia on the Lange Model before advancing, and if you want more information then read "On the Economic Theory of Socialism" by Oskar Lange.

 ## Context
 A problem of this model is the need to calculate gigantic quanitities of calculations, ableit simple calculations.
 This problem was argued at the time